Ducco-The-Duck/StS_Clone/README.md

 Knives are 0 mana attacks which deal damage, draw a card and purge.
 When a knife is drawn, it is discarded and a card is drawn.
 When an attack is played, knives trigger from the discard pile, dealing damage to a random enemy.
 Knife damage counts as attack damage, even if triggered.

-Juggling once draws and discards a knife.
+Juggling once moves a knife from the draw pile to the discard pile.